khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 ### caimaging_basic.m

-Receives data in stricture form (S) as an input, applies [Vogelstein] fast_oopsi.m deconvolution, and updates the S structure.
+Receives data in stricture form (S) as an input, applies fast_oopsi.m deconvolution by J. Vogelstein, and updates the S structure with inferred spike trains.
+Relises on *caimaging_find_good_cell* (see below) to adaptively guess parameters for spike reconstruction.

 ### caimaging_find_good_cell

 Automatically finds a cell with strong signal.
 In practice, removes biases, looks at 10 cells with biggest time-variances (strongest signals), and then returns the number of the one in the middle.
 So it should be 5th strongest cell in the set.

-### caimaging_process.m

-Appears to be abandoned and obsolete.
-First attempt to build a comprehensive data analyzer.
-Was superseded by caimaging_structure.

 ### caimaging_structure.m